unravel-finance/api-guide/README.md

 # Unravel API Snippets

 Simple Python snippets to get started with the Unravel API for portfolio backtesting and live weight retrieval.
-These scripts can be converted to Jupyter notebooks using the included conversion script.

 ## Purpose